The Pros and Cons of Exercising With a Workout Buddy

 2. Push Yourself Harder

-Even if you’re the stronger, or more fit friend, having someone on your heels pushes you to keep ahead.
+Even if you’re the stronger or the “more fit” friend, having someone on your heels pushes you to keep ahead.
 This friendly competition is just what you need to continue progressing in your exercises.

 3. Try New Exercises or Classes